 Either way, though, it deserves to be recognised as an intervention based on principle and not as the “petro-imperialist” plot that Gaddafi claims it to be.Source

 He also lent support to the armed opposition in Syria from the breakout of violence in 2011.
-He holds distain for anyone who disagrees with his views on Syria and forever labels them as “Assad apologists” or “conspiracy theorists”.
+He holds disdain for anyone who disagrees with his views on Syria and forever labels them as “Assad apologists” or “conspiracy theorists”.
 The idea here is to play the person and not the ball, so-to-speak, thus distracting from the content of their argument.

-As I have shown here, without effort, he fact-shifts just about every facit of an argument to mould it into something that fits with the narrative he so rigorously defends.
+As I have shown herein, Brian fact-shifts just about every facit of an argument to mould it into something that fits with the narrative he so rigorously defends.
 Not once has he attempted to lend any credibility to the leaked reports from the OPCW but instead immediately comes out off the starting-blocks vehemently defending the position he holds.
 This does open up a lot of questions in itself and suggestions have been made to me, by informed sources, about why that is and his true role in the Syria affair.
 As they are unconfirmed comments I will leave them out of this report.

 Brian Whitaker has an agenda.
 Had that agenda been to seek the truth then he would be joining us in calling for an independent hearing into the Douma FFM team’s concerns and supporting their wishes to speak freely about their findings.
 Instead, Whitaker deliberately sets about trying to distance “Alex” and Henderson from the FFM and paint them as some kind of mavericks.
 He is aided in this campaign by Bellingcat, a US State Department funded NGO dedicated to its own financial survival rather than helping expose the truth into the OPCW Douma coverup.

-I don’t expect Brian to deviate from the course or role he has been set to play in the Syrian affair but I hope more and more people will become aware of his misinformation, deceit and dishonesty.
+I don’t expect Brian to deviate from the course or role he has been set up to play in the Syrian affair but I hope more and more people will become aware of his misinformation, deceit and dishonesty.